 Suddenly, the gravity of the situation hits Hawk like a speeding bus: Tim is going to die, and so much remains unsaid.
 Bomer and Bailey’s on-screen chemistry in these delicate opening scenes is stunning as both men attempt to determine the motives behind their sudden reunion before we are taken back to 50s Washington, where Hawk is now dating Lucy and hasn’t seen Tim for weeks.

 As McCarthy, Cohn and Schine’s mission to eradicate communists, queers, and immigrants continues at pace, Hawk has received a tip-off that could bring down McCarthy.
-An ex-Army corporal, Daniel allegedly had an encounter with Senator Joseph McCarthy years before, one that shows the Senator to be nothing more than a liar covering his tracks through the misery of others, much like Cohn and Schine.
+An ex-Army corporal, Daniel, allegedly had an encounter with Senator Joseph McCarthy years before, one that shows the Senator to be nothing more than a liar covering his tracks through the misery of others, much like Cohn and Schine.

-As they arrive at a small beachside bar, Hawk tells Tim (or Skippy) that this area is known for its “cheap booze and rough trade.” and that “It’s the risk that makes it exciting”, referring to the casual sex on offer.
+As they arrive at a small beachside bar, Hawk tells Tim (or Skippy) that this area is known for its “cheap booze and rough trade,” and that “It’s the risk that makes it exciting”, referring to the casual sex on offer.
 But for Tim, Hawk is the centre of his attention, not the countless men who view him as a potential “quick fuck.”

-Meanwhile, back in Washington, Marcus’ relationship with drag queen performer Frankie continues, with Marcus nervous and apprehensive of any commitment.
+Meanwhile, back in Washington, Marcus’s relationship with drag queen Frankie continues, with Marcus feeling nervous and apprehensive about any commitment.
 Marcus is attempting to navigate his feelings for Frankie and is unapologetic about Frankie not being his “usual type”.
 Here, there is a series of fascinating conversations around the intersection between race, masculinity and gay love as Frankie invites Marcus to a drag show in an all-white club in town.
 Marcus has his reservations but agrees to attend to support Frankie.
 But as Marcus arrives at the venue, he is denied entry due to his colour, leading to a confrontation outside the club.

 Back in Rehoboth Beach, Hawk leaves Tim alone in the bar as he scouts out the ex-Army boy who could bring McCarthy down.
 But what he finds is a young man high on drugs, low on confidence and fearful of the world around him.
-As Hawk attempts to sober him up, Tim leaves the bar in search of him and on finding Hawk, he learns about the real reason for the trip.
+As Hawk attempts to sober him up, Tim leaves the bar in search of him.
+Upon finding Hawk, he learns the real reason for the trip.
 Once more, let down by Hawks’ refusal to tell him the truth, Tim says, “I want to be with you, sleep in the same bed with you all night, not get kicked out at midnight so the neighbours won’t see me leaving.
 I want to eat a meal with you, like other couples.”
 Hawk is taken aback by this clear indication that Tim sees them as a couple. – something Hawk has worked hard to suppress.
 But Hawk agrees to them having dinner together if Skippy pretends to be his nephew.

 As they sit down to dinner, Bomer and Bailey sparkle as they bounce off one another with a series of suggestive one-liners.
 But, it’s more than clear that Tim isn’t prepared to hide anymore as the meal ends with him storming off before the night culminates in Tim giving Hawk what he came for: “rough trade” in a steamy, brave and bold sex scene as Fellow Travelers explores themes of powerplay, BDSM and Hawkins’ need to own the men he fucks.